rurban/ctl/docs/array.md

 specializes the swap algorithm.

-    I difference_range (I* range1, I* range2)
+    I difference_range (I* range1, GI* range2)

-Creates a range of the difference between two ordered ranges.
-All values starting with end of the result are zeroe'd and invalidated.

     I intersection_range (I* range1, GI* range2)

-Creates a range of the intersection of two ordered ranges.
-All values starting with end of the result are zeroe'd and invalidated.

     I symmetric_difference_range (I* range1, GI* range2)

-Creates a range of the symmetric difference between two ordered ranges.
+Creates a range of the set operation between the two ordered ranges.
 All values starting with end of the result are zeroe'd and invalidated.
+The returned container of the iterator is heap-allocated, and must be free'd seperately.
+Like `arr100_int_free(it.container); free (it.container);`.

 See [algorithm](algorithm.md) for more.